SebastianAmos/FOCUST-Plugin/README.md

 <ins> The speckle analysis mode will: </ins>
 - Segment the nuclei and speckles as defined by the user.
-- Count the number of speckles per nucleus
+- Count the number of speckles per nucleus.
-- Quantify the
+- Generate morphological measurements on the nuclei and speckle objects.
+- Generate colocalisation data on two different types of speckles (if present).
+- Generate spatial distribution data on speckle location.

 ## Help
 For assistance with using FOCUST, please see the manual or YouTube video for a demonstration.